Saint Peter Cathedral in Angouleme : a romanesque jewel

 3 main themes are presented on the façade: the Ascension of Christ, his return at the end of time at the last judgment and Pentecost.

 The sculpted program is read from bottom to top.
 The lower part has been restored to its original appearance.
-It does represent life on Earth : hunting scenes, horses, vices and virtues.....
+It interprets the earthly life: hunting scenes, horses, vices and virtues....

 The Ascension of Christ

-The median part represents on either side of a large bay, 2 series of superimposed arcades that house sculptures.
-It is the 11 apostles and the Virgin (on the left of the bay) who attend the Ascension (window damaged the decor so you have to use your imagination!)
+The median part represents on either side of a large bay, 2 series of superimposed arcades which shelter sculptures.
+These are 11 among the 12 apostles and the Virgin (on the left of the bay) who assist to the Ascension (The window has damaged the decoration so you have to use your imagination!)

 Look... they have divided into 2 rows of 3 apostles on either side of the window and they look upwards where the Ascension of Christ is represented.
 Remember that part of the program is missing in the middle!